 People having surgery are heard to say that their ‘outside doesn’t match the inside’ because of a ‘youthful’ way of thinking.
 However who is to say the way a person thinks is youthful or not?
 There are 18 year olds who are old souls, and there are also 50 year olds who will never grow up.
 Everyone is different.
 Trying to connect our inside with our outside is pointless.
 Our outside is purely genetics, and our inside is nurtured with education, self-love and kindness.

-More people need to feel like this surgery is not necessary in the first place, as they are already perfect.
+More people need to feel like this surgery is not necessary in the first place, as they are already perfect the way they are.
 As perfection is a societal construct, so it doesn’t actually exist.
 Time is also of huge importance, as if a girl is 18 and wants to get a procedure, the best advice is to wait a while.
 By the time the same girl reaches her mid-20s she may have changed her mind on so many things, and be more comfortable with herself.
 At 18 we are all incredibly easily influenced.
 Getting surgery at such a young age will skew an individual’s view of the natural aging process.
 It’s also likely to continue the cycle, as once they have had one surgery they may need more to maintain the upkeep.

 The ‘Uncanny Valley’ has become almost the norm in Hollywood.
 When you look at an actor or actress and they look somewhat normal, but something isn’t quite right.
 There is a disconnect between what the true age of a person looks like when we see celebrities representing that age.
 Botox, fillers and minor tweaks in the face can age significantly worse than the natural face, giving it that ‘melted plastic’ affect.